MicrosoftDocs/power-platform/power-virtual-agents/authoring-template-topics.md

 This lesson shows you how you can create a simple topic with one conditional branch and [a variable](authoring-variables.md).

 A variable is a name for an item which will be used later in the topic flow.
-In this example, `pva_StoreLocation` is the name for the variable when you ask the user for their preferred store location.
+I this example, `pva_StoreLocation` is the variable to store the user's response when you ask for their preferred store location.

 ### Lesson 3 - A topic with a conditions, variables and a pre-built entity

 This lesson shows you how you can create a simple topic with one conditional branch, [a variable](authoring-variables.md), and [an entity](advanced-entities-slot-filling.md).

-When you use entities in your topic, the bot can identify key information in what the user types and proactively fill in that information in your variables.
-For example, if you type "I want to buy a red car," the bot doesn't need to ask which color car, because the bot recognizes the **Color** entity in what you typed.
+When you use entities in your topic, the bot can identify key information from what the user types and automatically fill in that information into your variables.

+For example, if you type "I want to buy a red car," the bot doesn't need to ask which color car, because the bot recognizes the Color entity in what you typed.
 The bot will then skip the question where you asked for color.

-You can also use entities to recognize a specific list of options.
-In this lesson, we identify **State** as the entity, and the bot will recognize any US state the user types.
+In this lesson, the bot uses the State entity and will recognize any US state the user enters.

 ### Lesson 4 - A topic with conditions, variables and a custom entity

-This lesson continues to show you how you can create a topic with a conditional branch, [a variable](authoring-variables.md), and [a custom entity](advanced-entities-slot-filling.md#custom-entities)
+This lesson shows a topic with a conditional branch, [a variable](authoring-variables.md), and [a custom entity](advanced-entities-slot-filling.md#custom-entities).

-In particular it will allow an entity to bypass a follow-up question.
+You can see the bot bypass a follow-up question.
 For example, try testing with "I want a business laptop."

-These topics demonstrate how you can name a topic, set its description and create basic topic flows including variables, decision points and entities and slots.